 A: Yes.
-The Baylor Medical Foundation team can help determine the best funding option for you.
+The Office of Institutional Advancement and Alumni Affairs can help determine the best funding option for you.

 Q: Can I create an endowment fund with a gift through my estate plan?

 A: Yes.
 Many of Baylor’s endowments have been created through estate and retirement giving.
-Our Office of Gift Planning [link to Office of Gift Planning] works with donors and estate planners to explore options to identify the best fit for the donor.
+Our Office of Gift Planning works with donors and estate planners to explore options to identify the best fit for the donor.